History of Bombay under British rule (1661–1947): 1810s

 The encouragement of the trade of Bombay with Jeshwanth combined with the company's military successes in the Deccan paved the way for the educational and economic progress which characterized the city during the nineteenth century.
 The Hornby Vellard project gained momentum in 1817.
 One of the chief improvements to the north of Colaba was the construction of the Wellington Pier (Apollo Bundar) the present Gateway of India area, which was opened for passenger traffic in 1819.
 Bombay was hit by a water famine in 1824.
-In July 1832, the Parsi-Hindu riots took place in consequence of a Government order for killing of dogs.
-In 1838, the islands of Colaba and Little Colaba were connected to Bombay by the Colaba Causeway.
-The Bank of Bombay was opened in 1840, which remains the oldest bank in the city.
-By 1845, all the seven islands had been connected to form a single island called Old Bombay having an area of 435 km2 by the Hornby Vellard project.
-In 1845, the Mahim Causeway, which connected Mahim to Bandra was completed.
-In 1845, the Grant Medical College and hospital, the third in the country, was founded by Governor Robert Grant.
-Riots broke out between Muslims and Parsis in October 1851, in consequence of an ill-advised article on Muhammad which appeared in the Gujarathi newspaper.
-On 16 April 1853 the first-ever Indian railway line began operations between Bombay and neighbouring Tanna, over a distance of 21 miles.